ucdavisdatalab/workshop_python_basics/chapters/02_pandas-basics.md

 pb.loc[pb.notna()]
 ```

-pandas also provides a shortcut with the `dropna` method:
+Pandas also provides a shortcut with the `dropna` method:
 ```{code-cell}
 pb.dropna()
 ```